Sharpness-Aware Data Poisoning Attack: Related work

 In general, the feasibility of poisoning attacks highly depends on the complexity of the victim model.
-For linear models, such as logistic regression and SVM, there are methods~\citep{biggio2012poisoning,steinhardt2017certified, koh2022stronger, suya2021model} that exactly solve the poisoning problem and find optimal attacks.
+For linear models, such as logistic regression and SVM, there are methods~\citep{biggio2012poisoning,steinhardt2017certified, koh2022stronger} that can find solutions close to optimal ones.
 For DNNs, the exact solution is generally considered intractable, due to the complexity and uncertainty of the re-training process.
-Therefore, many heuristic methods have been proposed, such as Gradient Match~\citep{geiping2020witches} and Feature Collision~\citep{shafahi2018poison}.
-Notably, one issue, which we called the ``multiple inner minima'' problem (see Section~\ref{sec:bo}) can greatly hinder their success.
-In poisoning attacks, it means that using a single model or several models to craft poisoning samples is very likely to fail in the new re-trained models~\citep{huang2020metapoison, geiping2020witches}.
-Due to this difficulty, many works~\citep{shaban2019truncated} focus on the transfer learning setting~\citep{shafahi2018poison, zhu2019transferable}, where the attacker has knowledge of a pre-trained model, and the victim model is fine-tuned on this pre-trained model.
-However, they are usually ineffective in the end-to-end setting.
-Notably, there are works~\cite{huang2020metapoison, geiping2020witches} devise the ``ensembling and re-initialization'' strategy to take several victim models into consideration.
+In detail, in the end-to-end scenario, the victim model can be trained with a great variety of choices, including various choices of model architectures, initialization, and training algorithms, which are hard to thoroughly consider while generating the poisoning samples.
+Faced with this difficulty, many works~\citep{shaban2019truncated} focus on the transfer learning setting~\citep{shafahi2018poison, zhu2019transferable}, where they loosen the ``end-to-end'' assumption.
+They assume the attacker has knowledge of a pre-trained model, and the victim model is fine-tuned on this pre-trained model.
+However, these attacks are usually ineffective in the end-to-end setting.
+Recent works such as Gradient Matching~\citep{geiping2020witches} make a great progress under end-to-end setting.
+However, these attacks still face obvious degradation when there are re-training variations such as model architectures.
+To further improve the attacks, \citet{huang2020metapoison} devise the ``ensemble and re-initialization'' strategy to take several victim models into consideration.
 However, it is time and memory-consuming, and cannot sufficiently cover the re-training possibilities.
 In Appendix~\ref{app: review}, we provide a more comprehensive review of existing poisoning attacks.
+In Appendix \ref{app:b2}, we introduce some poisoning attacks which consider the scenario different from end-to-end scenario.